mparno/fenics-web/source/programmers-reference/cpp/ode/ODESolution.rst

     The documentation on this page was automatically extracted from the DOLFIN C++ code and may need to be edited or expanded.

-    .. cpp:function:: class Lagrange

-        ODESolution stores the solution from the ODE solver, primarily to be able to solve the dual problem.
-A number of interpolated values is cached, since the ODE solver repeatedly requests evaluation of the same t.

-        The samples are stored in memory if possible, otherwise stored in a temporary file and fetched from disk in blocks when needed.

-        Since GMP at the moment doesn't support saving binary operands on disk this class uses ascii files for storage.
-        Fortunately storing operands on disk in binary is planned in the next major release of GMP.

 .. cpp:class:: ODESolutionData

 .. cpp:class:: ODESolution